 We invite you to immerse yourself in all this organization has to offer - both professionally and in terms of creating new business and social contacts.
-Perhaps as you become more involved, you may also consider joining our board in the future.
-This too, continues to be an enriching experience for us.
+Perhaps as you become more involved, you may also consider joining our board or a committee.
+This too, continues to be an enriching experience.

 Meryl Nadell, MSW, LCSW